Partners and Affiliations

 The Grauer School is accredited by The Western Association of Schools and Colleges (WASC).
 WASC is one of six official academic bodies responsible for the accreditation of public and private universities, colleges, secondary and elementary schools in the United States and foreign institutions of American origin.

 WASC accreditation is a school improvement process and therefore is a process that serves as the foundation for quality education.
 The Grauer School has been continually, fully accredited since 1992.
-In addition, Dr. Grauer has chaired many accreditations, for schools all over the west.
-Many Grauer faculty members also give generously of their time as WASC volunteers at school accreditations.
+In addition, Dr. Stuart Grauer has chaired many accreditations, for schools all over the west.
+Grauer faculty members also give generously of their time as WASC volunteers at school accreditations.